gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 `Gapotchenko.FX.Reflection.Loader` module is distributed as a NuGet package with a single assembly file without dependencies.

 This is done to avoid chicken & egg dilemma.
-In this way, the default .NET assembly loader can always load the assembly despite the possible variety of different NuGet packages that can be used in the given project.
+In this way, the default .NET assembly loader can always load `Gapotchenko.FX.Reflection.Loader` assembly despite the possible variety of different NuGet packages that can be used in the given project.

 Another point to consider is **how to select a point of assembly loader installation** that is early enough in the assembly lifecycle.
 This tends to be trivial for an app: the first few lines of the main entry point are good to go.